Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Introduction

 \section{Introduction}

-Byzantine fault-tolerant (BFT) consensus has received considerable attention in the last decade due to its promising application in blockchains.
-Classic BFT-based protocols suffer from the scalability issue due to the high cost of their view change algorithms.
-For example, in PBFT, $O(n^3)$ authenticators/signatures are exchanged and processed during a view change (where $n$ corresponds to the network size) \cite{Castro:1999:PBF:296806.296824}.
+Byzantine Fault Tolerant (BFT) consensus has received considerable attention in the last decade due to its promising application in blockchains.
+Classic BFT-based protocols suffer from the scalability issue due to the high-cost when the leader is replaced\footnote{A leader is also called primary.
+A primary proposes a value to the network.
+The network tries to reach a consensus to serially execute the proposal.}.
+For example, in PBFT, $O(n^3)$ authenticators/signatures are exchanged and processed during a leader replacement (where $n$ corresponds to the network size) \cite{Castro:1999:PBF:296806.296824}.
 More recent protocols like SBFT \cite{SBFT}, Zyzzyva \cite{Kotla:2008:ZSB:1400214.1400236} and BFT-Smart \cite{BFT-SMART} have reduced the number of signatures transmitted and processed within the network to $O(n^2)$.
 Still, the cost of view change is high for a large $n$, causing an enormous delay.
-This becomes an even bigger problem when a rotating primary protocol is used where the primary is replaced after each block proposal.
+This becomes an even bigger problem when a rotating primary\footnote{View is a number that is deterministically mapped to the ID of the primary/leader.
+Hence, when a view is changed, the primary is changed in the protocol.} protocol is used where the primary is replaced after each block proposal.

 Several state-of-the-art BFT protocols, including Tendermint~\cite{tendermint} and Casper FFG \cite{Casper}, have been proposed to address the issue of expensive view change.
 These protocols not only support linear message complexity by using advanced cryptography (such as aggregated or threshold signatures), but also enable frequent leader rotation by adopting the chain structure (which is popular in blockchains).
 Moreover, these protocols can be pipelined, which can further improve their performances, and meanwhile, make them much simpler to \chen{implement}.
-In these protocols operate with synchronous core and there is a pessimistic bound $\Delta$ on the network delay.
-Hence, the protocol have $O(\Delta)$ latency (instead of the actual network latency), therefore lacking responsiveness.
+These protocols operate with a synchronous core, and there is a pessimistic bound $\Delta$ on the network delay.
+Hence, the protocol has $O(\Delta)$ latency (instead of the actual network latency), therefore lacking responsiveness.